 You’ll need an in-person exam with your primary care physician to qualify for a Medicare-covered wheelchair.
-When your doctor agrees that you need a wheelchair, they will submit a prescription to Medicare making a recommendation for you to get a wheelchair.
+When your doctor agrees that you need a wheelchair, they will submit a prescription to Medicare, recommending you get a wheelchair.

 In the prescription, your doctor will note why Medicare needs to cover wheelchairs on your behalf and how the wheelchair will be used in your home.

 It’s never less than five years from the date you got your wheelchair that Medicare will consider replacing your device.
-The item needs to be in your possession during what Medicare considers the “item’s lifetime.”
+The item must be in your possession during what Medicare considers the “item’s lifetime.”